 Planned maintenance that requires a reboot is scheduled in waves.
 Each wave has different scope (regions).

 - A wave starts with a notification to customers.
-By default, notification is sent to the Service Administrator and Co-Administrators.
+By default, the notification is sent to the subscription admin and co-admins.
 You can add more recipients and messaging options like email, SMS, and webhooks, using Activity Log Alerts.

 - Once a notification goes out, a self-service window is made available.
 During this window, you can query which of your virtual machines are affected and start maintenance based on your own scheduling needs.
 The self-service window is typically about 35 days.

 - After the self-service window, a scheduled maintenance window begins.
 At some point during this window, Azure schedules and applies the required maintenance to your virtual machine.

 The goal in having two windows is to give you enough time to start maintenance and reboot your virtual machine while knowing when Azure will automatically start maintenance.

 You can use the Azure portal, PowerShell, REST API, and CLI to query for the maintenance windows for your VMs and start self-service maintenance.

 Should you start maintenance using during the self-service window?